- IR-cut filter stuck in night mode (stays B&W in daylight)

 Symptoms

-- Camera stays in black and white mode even in daylight
+- Camera stays black-and-white in daylight

-- IR LEDs create a bright white glare or haze
+- IR LEDs create bright white glare/haze

-- Objects close to the camera are overexposed at night
+- Close objects overexposed at night

-- Color night vision mode does not activate
+- Color night vision won't activate

-- Image has a pink or purple tint at dusk
+- Pink or purple tint at dusk

 Recognize these?
 Here's what usually causes it.